 - Roll the meatballs in some sauce right after they are done cooking so the sauce sticks to them while they are nice and hot.

-- To make these in the oven, place them onto a lined baking sheet and cook them at 400 degrees F for 15-20 minutes.
+- Baking these in the oven, place them onto a lined baking sheet and cook them at 400 degrees F for 15-20 minutes.
 To cook them from frozen: Bake them at 400 degrees F for 20-25 minutes.

 Did you try this recipe?
 If you did, then please leave a rating and comment below.
 I would love to hear how yours turned out!Print